philterd/philter-sdk-net/README.md

 # Philter SDK for .NET

 The **Philter SDK for .NET** enables .NET developers to easily work with Philter.
 [Philter](https://www.mtnfog.com/products/philter/) identifies and manipulates sensitive information like Protected Health Information (PHI) and personally identifiable information (PII) from natural language text.

+Refer to [Philter API](https://philter.mtnfog.com/api/) documentation for details on the methods available.

 [![Build Status](https://travis-ci.org/mtnfog/philter-sdk-net.svg?branch=master)](https://travis-ci.org/mtnfog/philter-sdk-net)

+## Build

+The project can be built using Visual Studio or other .NET IDE.
+It can be built via the command line using either the `build.bat` or `build.sh` scripts depending on your platform.

 ## Usage